imasdaque/amazon-clone/README.md

 - **Product Listings:** Explore a range of products presented in a grid layout similar to Amazon's product pages.
 Each listing is accompanied by product images, titles, prices, and user ratings.

-- **Navigation Bar:** Just like the real Amazon website, this clone features a top navigation bar that includes links to different sections of the site, such as Home, Products, Cart, and Account.
+- **Navigation Bar:** Just like the real Amazon website, this clone features a top navigation bar that includes different sections of the site, such as Home, Products, Cart, and Account.

-- **Product Details:** Clicking on a product leads you to its dedicated details page, providing more information about the item.
-This page includes a larger product image, detailed description, customer reviews, and an "Add to Cart" button.

-- **Shopping Cart:** Experience the shopping process by adding products to your virtual cart.
-The cart icon at the top right corner displays the current number of items in the cart.
-Clicking on it reveals a dropdown displaying the added items.

-- **Checkout Flow:** Proceed through a simplified checkout process, which includes entering shipping information and reviewing the order before finalizing the purchase.
+-
 - **CSS Styling:** The project showcases my CSS skills by accurately replicating Amazon's visual design, including fonts, colors, and layout.

 - **Interactive Elements:** Experience interactive elements like buttons that change appearance upon hover and other dynamic UI components.